 -

-Robots like the Narwal Freo Z10 Ultra use 3D mapping and millimeter-level sensing, but they still need a stable environment to dock reliably.
+Robots like the Narwal Freo Z10 Ultra use advanced sensing and mapping, but they still need a stable docking area.

 Reset or Update Software When Charging Stops